"Dusky leaves" - My latest blog

 Dahlia Bishop of Llandaff at the former Belrose Nursery

 Another suitable evergreen shrub with similarly coloured leaves the so-called fringe flower (Loropetalum chinense), which has dark-leaved forms (f. rubrum).
 The foliage of some of these tends to turn green in summer, after a wonderful burgundy flush in spring, but others seem to keep the hue throughout the year.
 The flowers of the dark-leaved form are pink bunches of fluttering spidery petals.
-The shrub tends to develop a wide, horizontal shape, with a height usually given as around 2m though in time it may grow much higher and assume the proportions of a small tree.
-However, it can be successfully clipped to keep it more compact.
+The shrub tends to develop a wide, horizontal shape, with a height usually given as around 2 m though in time it may grow much higher and assume the proportions of a small tree.
+However, it can be successfully clipped to keep it more compact, and there are lower-growing cultivars.

 Flax (Phormium) are dramatic, architectural plants from New Zealand, with a fountain of bold strap-like leaves and there are cultivars of a purple-bronze hue, which look effective in the garden.
-Heights vary, with the bronze and 'Purpureum Group' forms of of Phormium tenax growing 1.5-3m tall; there are more compact hybrids such as 'Bronze Baby' (ht 70-100cm).
+Heights vary, with the bronze and 'Purpureum Group' forms of of Phormium tenax growing 1.5-3 m tall; there are more compact hybrids such as 'Bronze Baby' (ht 70-100 cm).
 Phormium cookianum cultivars are generally also compact and include deep-coloured forms such as 'Merlot' and 'Platt's Black'.
-They are generally tough, low-maintenance plants that will endure most conditions once established, though their preference is for moist, well-drained soil.
+They are tough, low-maintenance plants that will endure most conditions once established, though their preference is for moist, well-drained soil.

 Dark leaves really do add an extra dimension to any planting scheme, but with such an emphatic colour, a little goes a long way, and it would probably be a mistake to fill up your whole garden with it, as this may produce a very sombre effect!
 I like to use them as a dramatic contrast here and there in the garden, to liven up a dull border.
-The leaves definitely need to be placed near a contrasting colour, or they will just disappear against the colour of the earth.
+The leaves definitely need to be placed near a contrasting hue, or they will just disappear against the colour of the earth.
 I still do love the sultry combination of dark leaves with bright red: either scarlet or crimson, and the effect also works with bright orange flowers, as seen here with a Canna cultivar.
 Another pairing I like is dark leaves with lime- or gold-coloured foliage or flowers - that really has a zing to it that gives me a thrill whenever I see it.
-A plant that has this combination itself is Euphorbia x martinii 'Blackbird' (ht 60cm), which I have just acquired and hope will do well in Sydney.
+I also like to put dusky leaves next to silver foliage - such a satisfying pairing.

 I hope other gardeners enjoy dusky leaves as much as I do.
 I also love near-black flowers, but that is another story!